 2. Plan your entire week on Sundays, as well as your next day on the evening prior

 This can even be done in bed, by glancing at your calendar.
-I love glancing at my Outlook calendar and tasks (all in the cloud), on Sunday afternoons to see what’s up for the week.
+I take 20 minutes on Sunday afternoons to see what’s up for the week.
 Waking up to a surprise TO-DO task list with unexpected tasks you forgot about, can be very unnerving.
 A simple 20 minutes to plan your next day or week has helped in every way.
 If I see my week is looking too full, I see what I can reschedule for a quieter time.

 3. A Reminder that I make sure 85% of my commitments are NECESSARY COMMITMENTS

 That means, I have started eliminating unnecessary commitments from my schedule.
 And it feels like the weight of the world has been lifted.
-Practice the art of saying “no” to the things that don’t bring you happiness and fulfillment allows you to say YES to the things that DO make you happy.
+Practicing the art of saying no to the things that don’t bring you happiness and fulfillment allows you to say YES to the things that DO.
 If you’re at your human pretzel threshold (all twisty and turny to accommodate everyone and everything), well, that won’t serve you very well.
 Drop what’s not absolutely necessary.
 You’ll get over it, and maybe next “semester” will have the time.

 4. The Importance of Sleep: Sleep at least 7 hours

 Sleep deprivation depresses your immune system.
-Fact.
-I am going to give you results now of a study that will blow you away: After 153 healthy men and women were exposed to a cold virus, those who had slept more than 7 hours each night during the preceding 14 days reduced their risk of contracting the rhinovirus by up to 300 percent!
-Wow, we need to sleep, ladies!
+Simple fact.
+I am going to give you results now of a study that will blow your mind: After 153 healthy men and women were exposed to a cold virus, those who had slept more than 7 hours each night during the preceding 14 days reduced their risk of contracting the rhinovirus by up to 300 percent!
+We need sleep, ladies.
 If you’re suffering with sleep deprivation, creating an evening routine is a great place to start.

 5. Get social… OFFLINE!

 Yes.
 People who are socially active get fewer colds!
 Research shows that social and sociable people tend to be more positive, which is tied to happiness and strengthened immunity.
 Don’t isolate.
 Summer is a great time to get out there with friends, family and your partner – again, especially after the year we’ve been living through.
 Social connection is where it’s at.

 6. Exercise – Walk, run, bike, cycle, hike, spin, yoga, pilates, swim, zumba, hip hop, strength train